paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-116-coronavirus-economic-stabilization-cares-act.md

   (E) a tribal small business concern, as described in [section 657a(b)(2)(C) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section657a/b/2/C&num=0&edition=prelim), with not more than 500 employees; or

-  (F) an agricultural enterprise (as defined in [section 647(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section647/b&num=0&edition=prelim) with not more than 500 employees.
+  (F) an agricultural enterprise (as defined in [section 647(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section647/b&num=0&edition=prelim) 11 So in original.
+Probably should be followed by a closing parenthesis. with not more than 500 employees.

 **(b) Eligible entities** During the covered period, in addition to small business concerns, private nonprofit organizations, and small agricultural cooperatives, an eligible entity shall be eligible for a loan made under [section 636(b)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section636/b/2&num=0&edition=prelim).

 **(c) Terms; credit elsewhere** With respect to a loan made under [section 636(b)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section636/b/2&num=0&edition=prelim) in response to COVID–19 during the covered period, the Administrator shall waive—

-(1) any rules related 11 So in original.
+(1) any rules related 22 So in original.
 Probably should be followed by “to”. the personal guarantee on advances and loans of not more than $200,000 during the covered period for all applicants;

 (2) the requirement that an applicant needs to be in business for the 1-year period before the disaster, except that no waiver may be made for a business that was not in operation on January 31, 2020; and

-(3) the requirement in the flush matter following subparagraph (E) of [section 636(b)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section636/b/2&num=0&edition=prelim), as so redesignated by subsection (f) of this section,22 See Codification note below. that an applicant be unable to obtain credit elsewhere.
+(3) the requirement in the flush matter following subparagraph (E) of [section 636(b)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section636/b/2&num=0&edition=prelim), as so redesignated by subsection (f) of this section,33 See Codification note below. that an applicant be unable to obtain credit elsewhere.

 **(d) Approval and ability to repay for small dollar loans** With respect to a loan made under [section 636(b)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section636/b/2&num=0&edition=prelim) in response to COVID–19 during the covered period, the Administrator may—